 - Anaemia may develop which may need treatment with iron or erythropoietin - a hormone normally made by the kidneys.

-- Imbalances of calcium or phosphate in the blood may need treatment.
+- Abnormal levels of calcium or phosphate in the blood may need treatment.

 - You may be advised about how much fluid to drink, and how much salt to take.